When you buy through links highlighted with an asterisk (*) on this site, we may earn a small affiliate commission at no cost to you.

 The route is initially on a wide concrete path and heads through the forested valley of Grootvadersbosch.
 As soon as you reach the middle of the valley the long climb upwards begins.

 You soon leave the forest behind and continue upwards on a good trail through fynbos full of birds.
+When you leave the forest, you leave Grootvaderbosch and enter Boosmansbos Wilderness Area.

 The trail continues up and slightly over the ridgeline, revealing many more mountainous ridges stretching into the distance.